drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 The following shows the microcontroller side of the device.
 The sensor side can be seen in the image of the spectrometer (below).
 The digital I/O pins across the top include trigger input, sync and busy output, pins that monitor the signals going to the sensor, and spares that can be controlled through the user interface.
 Across the bottom there are pins that can be used for analog inputs or digital I/O, and 3.3V that can be used for an auxiliary device.

 ![IMG_20231215_144019112_cropped250](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/1eda6d73-2e27-4ffd-ba63-d32f814700c4)

+Following are two examples of measurements made using the sensor, that may be of interest.
+This repository provides what you need in terms of ecad files and software to build one for yourself, or if you like you can contact me for an assembled board.

 ## Some Example Use Cases